A note on algebraic rank, matroids, and metrized complexes: Dependence of the algebraic rank on the ground field

 \section{Dependence of the algebraic rank on the ground field}

 In this section we show that a divisor can have different algebraic ranks over different (algebraically closed) fields.
 For that purpose, we appeal to matroid theory.
-Rather than defining matroids in general, we will only define here matroids of rank $3$.
+Rather than defining matroids in general, we only define here simple matroids of rank $3$.
 See \cite{Ox} for a comprehensive treatment of matroids of any rank.

-\begin{definition} A rank $3$ \emph{simple matroid} $M$ consists of a finite set $\mathcal{E}$ and a collection of subsets $\mathcal{F}$ satisfying: \begin{enumerate} \item Every $E_1$ and $E_2$ in $\mathcal{E}$ are contained in exactly one element of $\mathcal{F}$. \item $\mathcal{F}$ contains at least two elements. \end{enumerate} We refer to every $E$ in $\mathcal{E}$ as an \emph{element} of the matroid, and to $F$ in $\mathcal{F}$ as a \emph{flat}.
+\begin{definition} A rank $3$ \emph{simple matroid} $M$ consists of a finite set $\mathcal{E}$ and a collection of subsets $\mathcal{F}$ satisfying: \begin{enumerate} \item Every pair of distinct elements $E_1$ and $E_2$ in $\mathcal{E}$ are contained in exactly one element of $\mathcal{F}$. \item $\mathcal{F}$ contains at least two elements. \end{enumerate} We refer to every $E$ in $\mathcal{E}$ as an \emph{element} of the matroid, and to $F$ in $\mathcal{F}$ as a \emph{flat}.
 The unique flat containing a pair $E_i$ and $E_j$ of elements will be denoted $F_{ij}$. \end{definition}

-In \cite{Cartwright}, Cartwright assigns a graph and a divisor of combinatorial rank $2$ to every simple matroid of rank $3$ as follows: \begin{definition} Let $M$ be a simple matroid of rank $3$.
+In \cite{Cartwright}, Cartwright assigns a graph and a divisor to every simple matroid of rank $3$ as follows: \begin{definition} Let $M$ be a simple matroid of rank $3$.
 Let $G_M$ be the incidence graph of $M$.
-Namely, $G$ has a vertex $v_E$ for each element $E$, and a vertex $v_F$ for each flat $F$ of $M$.
+Namely, $G_M$ has a vertex $v_E$ for each element $E$, and a vertex $v_F$ for each flat $F$ of $M$.
 There is an edge between $v_E$ and $v_F$ whenever $E$ is contained in $F$.
-We define $D_M$ to be the divisor with a single chip on every vertex $v_E$ corresponding to an element of $M$. \end{definition}
+We define $D_M$ to be the divisor with a single chip on every vertex $v_E$ corresponding to an element of $M$. \end{definition} As shown in \cite[Proposition 2.2]{Cartwright}, the combinatorial rank of $D_M$ is 2.
 A similar construction was used independently by Castravet and Tevelev to study planar realization of hypertrees \cite{Hypertrees}.

 \begin{definition} A rank $3$ simple matroid is \emph{realizable} over $k$ if there is a bijection between its elements and a collection $\{\ell_1,\ldots,\ell_m\}$ of lines in $\mathbb{P}^2_k$, such that $\ell_{i_1},\ldots,\ell_{i_k}$ have non-empty intersection if and only if the corresponding elements of $M$ are contained in a flat. \end{definition}